syh7/DnDwiki/src/main/resources/raw/darninia/sessions arc 1/session 31 - friends in the faewild.md

 >
 > "Ja" - Eef

-> "Where did the pigeon come from?"- Sjoerd
+> "Where did the pigeon come from?" - Sjoerd
 >
-> "Fucking plotland" Frank
+> "Fucking plotland" - Frank

 - lengthy discussion about what to do
 - very lengthy